Intraday Binary Log format configuration

 Listeners can have an additional child element of ImportState, which has the following attribute:

-The ImportState element contains child elements named Column, each with a name attribute.
+The ImportState element contains child elements named Column.
 These columns are passed to the import state onNewRow call.

 Examples